From Practicality to Pleasure: Balancing Hedonic and Utilitarian Appeals in Marketing

 6. Market Feedback and Testing: Sometimes, it’s about trial and error.
 Testing varied strategies, be it through A/B tests or feedback sessions, can illuminate the right path.

 7. Seasonal Trends: Seasons or events can sway the balance.
-Think festive periods favoring emotional messaging, versus back-to-school campaigns stressing utility.
+Think festive periods favouring emotional messaging, versus back-to-school campaigns stressing utility.

 In all of this, there’s one guiding star: the brand’s essence.
 If the brand stands for luxury, or perhaps sustainability, that theme should weave through every message, regardless of the specific product benefit being touted.